 Drink Other Beverages with Care

-Soft drinks, sweetened teas, fruit drinks and most sports and "energy" drinks are loaded with calories and sometimes caffeine.
+Soft drinks, sweetened teas, fruit drinks and many sports and "energy" drinks can be high in sugar, calories and sometimes caffeine.
 Coffee drinks often are surprisingly high in calories, fat and sugar.
-Alcoholic drinks are packed with empty calories.
+Alcoholic drinks are packed with empty calories and are not nutrient dense.
 Here are some ways to manage drinks that add extra calories:

-- Be a label reader and nutrition investigator.
-Check calories, caffeine, sugar and fat before you drink.
+- Be a label reader.
+Check caffeine, sugar and saturated fat before you drink.
 If the numbers aren't on the label, check the company's website.

 - Steer clear of super-charged "energy" drinks.
 Do not consume highly caffeinated beverages with alcohol.

-- Choose the smallest sized portion you can buy.
+- Start with a smaller portion.
 Moderation is always a smart way to treat your body well.